SamuRoj/AREP_Taller_3/README.md

 - Example of request for a file:

-    - Starts and finish the server every time a test its executed.
+    - Starts and finish the server before and after the execution of all tests.

       ![BeforeAfter.png](src/main/resources/img/BeforeAfter.png)